o1-labs-XT/mastermind-zkApp/README.md

 - To maintain the integrity of the solution, the solution is hashed and stored on-chain when the game is first created.

-- Each time the Code Master calls the `giveClue` method, the entered private secret combination is hashed and compared against the `solutionHash` stored on-chain to verify its integrity.
+- Each time the Code Master calls the `giveClue` method, the entered private secret combination is salted, hashed, and compared against the `solutionHash` stored on-chain.
+This process ensures the integrity of the combination and helps prevent side-channel attacks.

 - **Note:** Unlike player IDs, where hashing is used for data compression, here it is used to preserve the privacy of the on-chain state and to ensure the integrity of the values entered privately with each method call.